ereneedolan/Work-Day-Scheduler/README.md

 ## Description

-I created this project to practice using JQUERY
+I created this project to practice using JQUERY, moment.js

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")